 We normally request minimum rental periods of 6 months.

-For most users, renting the unit would be the preferred option but we can negotiate to sell them outright.
-We also have a number of very serviceable units in good condition, which can be craned into position and will last for several years.
+We may also have a number of very serviceable units in good condition which can be craned into position and will last for several years.
 We can either rent these at a reduced price or sell them.

-Costs to run units are less than £1.00 per week.
+Costs to run units are typically less than £1.00 per week.

 All costs are subject to VAT.